-- Last day to drop (delete) classes: Fri., Sep.
-4 (Students can drop classes by phone or web through this date, and the classes will not appear on their transcripts.) - Last day to add classes: Fri., Sep.
-4 - Last day to withdraw from classes: Fri., Oct.
-23. (Students can withdraw from classes by phone or web, but will "W" will appear on their transcript for these courses.)
+- Last day to add or drop classes: Friday, January 19.
+(Students can drop classes through this date, and the courses will not appear on their transcripts.) - Last day to withdraw from classes: Friday, March 1.
+(Students can withdraw from classes, but "W" will appear on their transcript for these courses.)